halildurmus/win32/PUBLISHING.md

    the latest.

 2. Run `dart pub run test` from a Windows 10 machine to make sure all the automated tests are still working.

+   - Optionally, also run it from Windows 7 to make sure nothing downlevel has failed.
+   - Optionally, test from macOS or Linux to make sure that tests don't fail even when run on an inappropriate device.
-Optionally, also run it from Windows 7 to make sure nothing downlevel has failed.
-Some tests may fail or be skipped from a SSH window (e.g. credential saving, console buffer info); this is expected.
-(Note: generate.cmd now runs this automatically.)
+   - Some tests may fail or be skipped from a SSH window (e.g. credential saving, console buffer info); this is expected.

 3. Run `dartdoc` from the root of the repo and make sure that it completes successfully.